LPGhatguy/teensy-rust-experiment/README.md

 Searching for this is confusing and was frustrating for trying to get my first few things connected correctly.

+**Solution:** I found a table of pins in the C support libraries for the Teensy 3.x.
+They're kind of all over the place: https://github.com/PaulStoffregen/cores/blob/5baf6a80546a3fc7a907fc1e3a59d7bd83926a89/teensy3/core_pins.h#L52-L90

 ## License
 This project is available under the MIT license.
 Details are available in [LICENSE.txt](LICENSE.txt) or <https://opensource.org/licenses/MIT>.